Worker solidarity

 • take important dates into account when scheduling shifts, meetings, and team activities

-• ask for volunteers to cover shifts for key dates, as Jewish and Muslim workers often do on Christmas
+• ask for volunteers to cover shifts for key dates, as Jewish and Muslim workers often do on Christmas in essential roles.

 • look for small accommodations, like scheduling meal breaks for Muslim workers timed to Iftar during Ramadan, or letting Jewish employees leave a little early during Hannukah

-• If you aren’t in a position to make systemic changes, you can still offer to cover a shift for a colleague, or speak up for inclusion to those who are in that position.
+• If you aren’t in a position to make systemic changes, you can still offer to cover a shift for a colleague, or speak up for inclusion to bosses who are in that position.

 Scroll to Top